marcturu/php-museums/README.md

 <sub>🗓️ Developed in December 2025</sub>

 This project consists of a **PHP-based web application**.
-It implements a fully functional filterable directory of museums and exhibitions using **pure PHP**, **MySQL** (via PDO), HTML and CSS — covering database design, dynamic pages, REST API endpoints, user authentication, and server deployment.
+It implements a fully functional filterable directory of museums and exhibitions using **pure PHP**, **MySQL** (via PDO), HTML and CSS on WAMP Server — covering database design, dynamic pages, REST API endpoints, user authentication, and server deployment.

 ---